 Mastering the interview — let’s get down to the nitty gritty.

-Integrity is at the heart of Grit.
-Integrity means being honest, not only with yourself, but also with whom you work with and for.
+Being honest, not only with yourself, but also with whom you work with and for.
 Sometimes it means working for little reward but knowing that you’ve done the right thing and the best you could.

 Loyalty is another important part of integrity.
 This is why confidentiality is so important, not only for clients, but for other firms as well.
 Even if you have had a bad experience with a previous employer or a competitor in the past, a lawyer with integrity never speaks ill of another.